ariary/cfuzz/README.md

 **Why?**<br>
 To perform fuzzing or bruteforcing we have plenty of awesome tools ([`fuff`](https://github.com/ffuf/ffuf) and [`wfuzz`](https://github.com/xmendez/wfuzz) for web fuzzing, [`hydra`](https://github.com/vanhauser-thc/thc-hydra) for network bruteforcing, to mention just a few). **`cfuzz`** is a tool that propose a different approach with a step-back. **The aim is to be able to fuzz/bruteforce anything that can be  transcribed in command line**.

-Consequently, `cfuzz` can be seen either as an alternative of these tools for simple use case or an extension cause it handles a huge range of use case
+Consequently, `cfuzz` can be seen either as an alternative of these tools for simple use case or an extension cause it handles a huge range of use cases

-*Idea origin: when bruteforcing ipmi service to enumerate users.
-3 options: use `msfconsole`, write module for `hydra`, manually or programmaticaly parse `ipmitool` tool output*
+<sub>*Origins of the idea: when bruteforcing ipmi service to enumerate users.
+3 options: use `msfconsole`, write module for `hydra`, manually or programmaticaly parse `ipmitool` tool output*</sub>

 ## Install

 From release: